Spantree/terraform-provider-utils/user-docs/contributing.md

 1. Fork the repository
 2. Create a feature branch
+3. Install pre-commit hooks: `pre-commit install`
-3. Make changes with tests
+4. Make changes with tests
-4. Run `make test` and `make fmt`
+5. Run `make test` and `make fmt`
-5. Run `make docs` if you changed schemas
+6. Commit changes (**pre-commit automatically generates docs!**)
-6. Push and create a PR
+7. Push and create a PR
-7. Test workflow runs automatically
+8. Test workflow runs automatically
-8. Address any failures
+9. Address any failures
-9. Get review and merge
+10. Get review and merge

+> **Tip**: With pre-commit hooks installed, you don't need to manually run `make docs` - it happens automatically!

 ---